exotel/exotel_websdk_crm/README.md

   ```

-## Below is complete code for a html file which integrates the websdk.
+## Below is complete code for a html file which integrates the websdk and Loads a UI for using the call Functionality.

 ```
 <html>